Is Marijuana Testing Going Up in Smoke?

 Most importantly, organizations should engage legal counsel who are thoroughly conversant with the latest changes in legislation regarding hiring and marijuana.

-- Ability to accommodate may be vastly different based upon the safety-sensitive duties of those employees
+The ability to accommodate may be vastly different based on the safety-sensitive duties of those employees

-- If the donor is positive on oral fluid, it is scientifically supported that the donor was impaired at time of collection
+If the donor is positive on oral fluid, it is scientifically supported that the donor was impaired at the time of collection

-- HireRight is not affilated with Nolo.com and does not warrant any statements in these materials.
+HireRight is not affiliated with Nolo.com and does not warrant any statements in these materials.

 Find more information about medical marijuana on our Resource Library